SherifEldeeb/go-canarytools/cmd/ChirpForwarder/docs/#-ChirpForwarder--h.md

   -output string
         output module ('tcp', 'file', 'elastic' or 'kafka') -port int
-        [OUT|TCP] TCP/UDP port
+        [OUT|TCP] TCP port
   -since string
         get events newer than this time.
         format has to be like this: 'yyyy-MM-dd HH:mm:ss' if nothing provided, it will check value from '.canary.lastcheck' file, if .canary.lastcheck file does not exist, it will default to events from last 7 days -ssl
         [SSL/TLS CLIENT] are we using SSL/TLS? setting this to true enables encrypted clinet configs -sslclientca string